foundry-rs/book/src/forge/invariant-testing.md

 ```

 This contract will provide the necessary setup before a function call is made in order to ensure it is successful.

+Building on this concept, handlers can be used to develop more sophisticated invariant tests.